Who's Behind Listverse?

 The previous UK record holder, Tophill Joe, sold for £128,000 in 2003.
 That single sheep managed to earn a whopping £1 million in stud fees.

 John Yates of the Texel Sheep Society said, “The staggering amount [paid for Deveronvale Perfection] surprised many.
-A lot of people see these animals as lamb chops, but these flocks are at the top of the genetic pile.
+Many people see these animals as lamb chops, but these flocks are at the top of the genetic pile.
 This was the elite animal that stood out.”

 Deveronvale Perfection was purchased by Jimmy Douglas, who said, “There was a photo of him in The Scottish Farmer.
 I had to have him.”